oxylabs/contact-details-scraper/README.md

   ]
 }
 ```
-With our Contact-Details Scraper, you can easily retrieve public information from any Contact-Details webpage.
+With our Contact Details Scraper, you can easily retrieve public contact information from any webpage.
 Gather essential information such as phone numbers, email addresses, or mailing addresses to better understand your target audience and stay ahead of your competitors.
 If you need any additional support, our team is always ready to help!
 Feel free to reach out through our live chat or send an email to hello@oxylabs.io.